 A Levygraph is a print created by the photo engraving process patented by Max Levy in Baltimore in 1875.

 A limited edition is a series of identical artworks or collectable items that are produced from a single master, and display an edition number.
 The edition number consists of two parts; the number that represents the maximum quantity of pieces to be made which is what limits the edition, proceeded by a slash and a prefix designating the individual number of that particular piece.
 An edition number of 1/100 means it is the first piece of a maximum one hundred copies to be made.
-Works in limited editions usually hold the artists’ signature.
-The term is used to denote scarcity and in turn value, but so many have abused its definition to render it meaningless without further clarification.
+Works in limited editions usually hold the artistsí signature.
+While the term is used to denote scarcity and in turn value, so many have abused its definition to render it meaningless without further clarification.

 Linen Card Stock

 Linen Card stock is a heavy paper embossed with a waffle-like texture that resembles linen fabric from a distance.
 Paper is made by pouring a fibrous pulp onto screens and left to dry, and when pulled off it has a rough texture on the top and the pattern of the screen on the bottom.
 For most commercial use this paper is then calendered between heavy rollers to flatten it out.
 It is at this point that a roller carrying a design in relief such as a linen texture can emboss this pattern into paper.
 Linen textures began to be seen on some postcards as far back as the beginning of the 20th century.
 It was most likely done in an attempt to simulate the canvas texture of paintings in order to associate those postcards to fine art in the public’s eye.
 The exact nature of these patterns varied from publisher to publisher.
-The texture could be obvious or subtle, and either in a tight uniform pattern or irregular.
-Because the texture creates more surface area for the printed ink to react with the surrounding air it speeds up the drying time.
+The waffle-like texture could be obvious or subtle, and either in a tight uniform pattern or irregular.
+Since the texture creates more surface area for the printed ink to react with the surrounding air it speeds up the drying time.
 For this reason a linen texture was chosen to be used with dye based inks in the 1930’s through the 1950’s, which needed to dry fast for an optimal look.
 Curt Teich of Chicago began to mass produce these cards in 1931 and they soon became known as Linens.

 A Linen is a reference to a postcard that has a linen-like fabric texture embossed into its front surface.
 The Curt Teich Company of Chicago was the first to use this texture for large scale production starting in 1931.
 They were printed as tinted halftones in both lithography and line block.
 Their linen texture exposed more surface area to the surrounding air speeding up drying time, which in turn allowed more colorful dye based inks to be used on high-speed presses.
 To increase their brilliance Linens were often spot printed with a fifth color, often light blue, which was added to the normal CYMK pallet.
 Different printers of linen cards usually had their own individual die to emboss their signature texture into the paper.
 There are publishers who produced postcards with a linen texture on them many years earlier as novelties, but only cards manufactured after 1931 when they dominated production are referred to as Linens.
 Though printed alongside photochromes for many years, the use of linens ended in by 1959 as chromes became more popular with the public.